Raúl Grijalva: SB 1070 and the boycott controversy

 After the passage in April 2010 of Arizona's controversial SB 1070 law, which Grijalva saw as opening the door to racial profiling and granting traditionally federal immigration enforcement powers to local authorities, he suggested that civic, religious, labor, Latino, and other like-minded organizations refrain from using Arizona as a convention site until the law was repealed.
 His opposition to SB 1070 and his suggestion of a boycott of Arizona were widely viewed as the reason for multiple subsequent death threats against him and his staff, which led to several office closures in 2010.

-When Judge Susan Bolton of the Arizona District Court enjoined major parts of the law in July 2010, Grijalva ended his call for economic sanctions.
+When Judge Susan Ritchie Bolton of the Arizona District Court enjoined major parts of the law in July 2010, Grijalva ended his call for economic sanctions.
 As he told the Arizona Daily Star, the largest paper in Tucson:

 He subsequently said that his economic strategy was not as effective as he hoped in changing other state lawmakers' minds, and that he would focus on legal remedies in the future.
-The issue became a focal point in the 2010 election, in which Grijalva defeated Republican challenger Ruth McClung by less than 10,000 votes.

 Presidential election objections

-Concerned about allegations of voting irregularities purportedly leading to disenfranchisement, in 2004 Grijalva joined Representative Eddie Bernice Johnson and several other House Democrats in requesting that the United Nations observe and certify elections in the United States.
-After the general election, Grijalva was one of 31 representatives to vote not to count Ohio's electoral votes.
+Concerned about allegations of voting irregularities purportedly leading to disenfranchisement in the 2004 United States presidential election between incumbent Republican George W. Bush and Democratic candidate John Kerry, Grijalva joined Representative Eddie Bernice Johnson and several other House Democrats in requesting that the United Nations observe and certify elections in the United States.
+After the 2004 general election, Grijalva was one of 31 representatives to vote not to count Ohio's electoral votes.
 President George W. Bush won Ohio by 118,457 votes.
-Without Ohio's electoral votes, the election would have been decided by the U.S. House of Representatives, with each state having one vote in accordance with the Twelfth Amendment to the United States Constitution.

 Grijalva objected to North Carolina's electoral votes in the 2016 presidential election, which Donald Trump won by over 150,000 votes.
 Because no senator joined his objection, it was dismissed.